-A taxicab is a for-hire motor vehicle that transports eight passengers or less (exclusive of the driver) and provides either street hail or pre-arranged taxicab service.
+A taxicab is a for-hire motor vehicle that transports up to eight passengers (exclusive of the driver) and provides either street hail or pre-arranged taxicab service.

 Cabs are equipped with a taximeter, and the passenger controls the route and destination.
-The drivers of such vehicles must have a chauffeur's registration, and the vehicles must be inspected.
+Drivers of such vehicles must have a chauffeur's registration, and the vehicles must be inspected.

 - Drivers and Business Owners